It’s time to decide the best 12 person tent. Are you ready?

 Are these tents easy to carry?

-Although the TETON might be heavier than the other tents, it is still easy enough to carry for car camping trips.
+Although the TETON tent might be heavier than the other tents, it is still easy enough to carry for car camping trips.
 All of these tents are great car camping tents.
 However, they are too heavy and bulky to carry as backpacking tents and there wouldn’t be any space with your other gear.

 Will these tents offer enough weather protection to keep you and your fellow campers dry and warm?
 Which tent will stand strong in windy weather and which tent is only suited to warmer weather camping?